vsaraog/unit-4-game/README.md

-# Psychic-Game
+# Star Wars Game
-Guessing game for assignment
+Star wars game for assignment
+- Objective is for your chosen character to kill all other characters (enemies)